 If everything about the can or bottle seems to be okay, the liquid inside should be fine too.

-Once you open the drink that’s months past the date on the label, look for typical signs of spoilage, like an off odor, or changed color.
-Chances of that happening are slim to none, but hey, it’s always better to check.
+Once you open the drink that’s months past the date on the label, look for typical signs of spoilage, like an off odor or changed color.
+Chances of that happening are slim, but hey, it’s always better to check.

-If everything with the liquid seems to be okay, give it a taste to find out if it’s good enough to drink.
+If everything with the soft drink seems to be okay, give it a taste to find out if it’s good enough to drink.
 If it’s flat or just doesn’t taste that great, it’s probably best to pour it down the drain.